Tablet Weaving and Ply-Splitting Books, Tools & Kits

 Tablet Weaving collected on a trip to Turkey, 2003

 Bands with Running Dog design.
 Click on the photo for a larger view.
-Here are the bands I collected in the village.
+I collected these bands while visiting the Yoruk village described below.
 The one on the bottom is the older, used one.
 This one may have been dyed with natural dyes, as the color and the variation of shades of the blue looks to me like indigo.
 I would like to hear from anyone who may know more about these bands and the people who wove them.
-Please e-mail me if you have any information.
+Please contact me if you have any information.

 Bands with glass beads and added horsehair fringe.
 Click on the photo for a larger view.
 I found these bands in some stalls on the road up to the Assos acropolis.
 They are made of wool, using just 6 tablets, and are embellished with beads and added horsehair fringe.
 The design on the beads is ubiquitous in Turkey, meant to ward off the evil eye.
 Bands like this are common in the tourist shops, but all of the other ones that I saw had ceramic globes attached instead of glass beads.

 Horse girths.
 Click on the photo for a larger view.
 These horse girths were displayed outside of a tack shop in the market town of Tire.
 I don't know anything about horses, but I love these girths!
 The bands are woven in simple warp twining using very scratchy, rough yarn in beautiful natural colors, and are sewn to a backing of delightful thick red felt.
 We saw many horses in Turkey, but the two that I was able to approach close enough to see their trappings were not wearing tablet-woven girths, as far as I could tell.

 Visit to a Yoruk village